wingify/readme-central/docs/Integrations/fme-mcp-server.md

 ---
 ## Introduction

-The `VWO MCP Server` serves as a seamless bridge between your development environment and VWO’s Feature Management & Experimentation.
+The **VWO FME MCP Server** serves as a seamless bridge between your development environment and VWO’s Feature Management & Experimentation.
 It enables effortless feature flag management by integrating directly with AI-powered IDEs, allowing you to control and optimize feature releases without disrupting your coding workflow.

 ### Key Features